How Transfer Learning Speeds Up AI/ML Development in Small Data Scenarios

 According to a Kaggle survey, around 49% of ML projects deal with less than 1,000 samples in their training datasets.
 And 70% of projects use less than 10,000 samples.

-• Lengthy manual feature engineering is required
+• Extensive and time-consuming manual feature engineering

 How Transfer Learning Helps Small Data Models